 Basing on the empirical study of personal photographic practices of older demographics in the context of the online sphere, the proposed paper examines self-presentations of mature and older female users of Flickr, paying particular attention to the intersections of photographic self-portraiture with the issues of the body, identity and agency.
 How do older women negotiate visibility in the contemporary social media sphere, especially considering the low bodily capital of ageing female bodies?
 How is the ageing body performed in comparison to an average (younger) user of the photosharing platform?
 Can the negative narrative of ageing be subverted if authored by the subjects themselves?
 How can older women maintain social value on social media dominated by younger demographics?
 Pointing out the tensions between the denial of ageing and the agentic resistance to cultural conventions of ageing the paper examines the ways in which the ageing body is performed, focusing in particular these self-presentations that exhibit refusal to keep to societal standards of age-appropriateness in their self-fashioning.
-The paper questions what forms of visibility and public participation are available to older women in the context of consumer culture, post-feminist sensibility and dominant anti-ageing rhetoric where the ageing female body is rendered absent as not adhering to normative standards of physical attractiveness and youth and the ageing process itself carries negative associations of decline and loss, while taking into account the ways in which older individuals employ the affordances of digital technologies to resist or redefine the dominant discourses of ageing.
+The paper questions what forms of visibility and dominant anti-ageing rhetoric where the ageing female body is rendered absent as not adhering to normative standards of physical attractiveness and youth and the ageing process itself carries negative associations of decline and loss, while taking into account the ways in which older individuals employ the affordances of digital technologies to resist or redefine the dominant discourses of ageing.